asciinema/asciinema/README.md

 This command uploads given asciicast (as recorded by `rec` command) to asciinema.org, where it can be watched and shared.

-`asciinema rec demo.json` + `asciinema play demo.json` + `asciinema upload
+`asciinema rec demo.cast` + `asciinema play demo.cast` + `asciinema upload
-demo.json` is a nice combo for when you want to review an asciicast before publishing it on asciinema.org.
+demo.cast` is a nice combo for when you want to review an asciicast before publishing it on asciinema.org.

 ### `auth`